SamBrooksh/NWNSamMod/Plan.md

 ###### I am not sure if I want to apply it through an effect or with NWNX - Have both setup
 ###### Going to stick with NWNX for now except for Damage Resistance
 #### 7th Level
-Ability to cast Invisibility 2 + INT times/day - Void Cloak
+Ability to cast Invisibility 2 + INT times/day - Void Hidden
 #### 8th Level
 Ability to cast Haste 1 + INT times/day
 #### 9th Level